ASME-ground-robot/2021-22/RoboticArm/README.md

 <p align="center">
-Here you will find the codes used to control the Robotic arm and information on the simulations for it.
+Here you will find the Moveit! package, arduino code and simulation information used to control the Robotic arm.
 </p>